Swerve Strickland: WWE (2019–2021)

 Tehuti Miles (now called Ashante "Thee" Adonis) and Briana Brandy (now B-FAB), forming the stable Hit Row.
 On the June 29 episode of NXT, Scott defeated Bronson Reed to win the NXT North American Championship, his first title in his WWE career.
 As part of the 2021 Draft, Scott along with the rest of Hit Row, were drafted to the SmackDown brand.
 On the October 12 episode of NXT, he defeated Santos Escobar to retain his NXT North American championship, only to lose to Carmelo Hayes, ending his 105-day reign.
 On November 4, B-Fab was released from her WWE contract, shortening the group.
-On November 18, Scott was released from his WWE contract along with Adonis and Dolla.
+Two weeks later on November 18, Scott was released from his WWE contract along with Adonis and Dolla.

+Return to the independent circuit (2022–present)

+On February 13, 2022, Strickland made his return to DEFY Wrestling after three years, confronting Darby Allin and Nick Wayne.
+On October 8 at DEFY City of Thorns, Strickland defeated Christopher Daniels to become the new interim DEFY World Champion.
+On November 26 at DEFY Fightwave, Strickland won a six-way ladder match to become the undisputed DEFY World Champion, officially starting his third reign holding the title.
+On April 8, 2023 at DEFY The Realest, Strickland lost the title to Nick Wayne, ending his reign at 133 days.
+Strickland made an appearance at the House of Glory (HOG) event High Intensity on July 26, 2024, defeating Amazing Red.